Within Your Department

 Master of Arts in Statistics

 The Dual AM Degree in Statistics is offered only to students enrolled in a Ph.D. program other than Statistics at Penn.
 Please note, students can only pursue ONE research master’s degree en route to their Ph.D.
 Penn Law, Medicine, Dental, or Vet school students will not be permitted to enroll in the program.
-Prior to enrolling in coursework for the degree, approvals are needed from the Advisor for the Dual Masters in Statistics, the Vice Dean of the Wharton Doctoral Program, as well as the PhD Coordinator of the student’s home school and the Vice Dean of the student’s home school.
-Please see additional information and required forms here: Dual Masters Degree in Statistics
+Prior to enrolling in coursework for the degree, approvals are needed from the Faculty Director for the Dual Masters in Statistics, the Vice Dean of the Wharton Doctoral Program, as well as the PhD Coordinator of the student’s home school and the Vice Dean of the student’s home school.
+Please see additional information and required forms here: Dual Masters Degree in Statistics 2020-2021

 The requirements are completion of the following: